jmg2014/centOS/elk-stack/elk.md

-# ELK-STACK
+# Elastic Stack

-This is a small guide to install ELK stack (5.5.0) in CentOS 7:
+This is a small guide to install ELK stack (5.5.1) in CentOS 7:
 * Elasticsearch
 * Logstash
 * Kibana